 The medical curriculum is divided into five phases.

-EMDP students complete phases 1 & 2 over three years.
+EMDP students complete Phases 1 and 2 over three years.

 Each phase contains elements from the core curriculum, which is compulsory, as well as Student Selected Components, which offer a wide element of student choice.